 What kind of Plan is this?
+1 What information does this Summary provide?
 1

-What information does this Summary provide?
-1

 ARTICLE I PARTICIPATION IN THE PLAN

 How do I participate in the Plan?
 2

+1 1

 What happens if I'm a participant, terminate employment and then I'm rehired?
 2

 How do I enroll in the Plan?
 2

 ARTICLE II EMPLOYEE CONTRIBUTIONS

 What contributions may I make to the Plan?
 3

 What is the procedure to make or change my contributions?
 4

 What limits apply to my contributions 4

 What are rollover contributions?
 5

 What are transfer contributions?
 5

 ARTICLE III EMPLOYER CONTRIBUTIONS

-What contributions will the Employer make to the Plan?
-5

 ARTICLE IV COMPENSATION

 What compensation is used to determine my Plan benefits?
-6

 Is there a limit on the amount of compensation that can be considered?
-7

-ARTICLE V